monacca1/nuggit/README.md

 ### nuggit relink
 - This is to be used to correct when the submodule linkages get updated outside of nuggit or to address other potentially inconsistencies.
 The nuggit workflow enforces development on the same branch across all submodules.
-If a repository is manipulated outside of the nuggit tools / worflow, or in unexpected/undesirable conditions using nuggit, the submodule reference from the parent repo may point to a comit within the submodule that is not the head of that same branch within the submodule.
+If a repository is manipulated outside of the nuggit tools / workflow, or in unexpected/undesirable conditions using nuggit, the submodule reference from the parent repo may point to a commit within the submodule that is not the head of that same branch within the submodule.
 `nuggit relink` will, for each submodule that has changes,`git add` the submodule in its parent repository.
 This needs to be followed up with a `nuggit commit`.